cedadev/nlds-client/README.md

 NLDS client is built upon [Requests](https://docs.python-requests.org/en/master/index.html) and [Click](https://click.palletsprojects.com/en/8.0.x/)

-NLDS client requires Python 3.
-It has been tested with Python 3.8, 3.9, 3.10 and 3.11.
+NLDS client requires Python 3.10 or greater.
+It has been tested with Python 3.10, 3.11 and 3.12.

 Installation
 ------------

+To install directly from the GitHub repository.

 1. Create a python virtual environment:
     ``` bash